iotaledger/goshimmer/docs/tutorials/dApp.md

 ```

 ### Create The Web API Endpoints
-In order to issue a message with our newly created network delay object, we need to create a web API endpoint.
+In order to issue a message with our newly created network delay payload, we need to create a web API endpoint.
 Here we simply create a random `ID` and the `sentTime` and then issue a message with `issuer.IssuePayload()`.
 This plugin takes care of all the specifics and employs the `MessageFactory` to, i.a., select tips and sign the message.

 ```Go
 webapi.Server.POST("networkdelay", broadcastNetworkDelayObject)